top of page

 Radio, Backhaul, and Policy Notes (Rural Edition)

-• Scheduler bias: Prioritise voice/PTT and essential apps at launch; open higher-rate tiers as backhaul stabilises.
+• Scheduler Bias: Prioritise voice/PTT and essential apps at launch; open higher-rate tiers as backhaul stabilises.

 • Backhaul:

-• Secondary: Ka/Ku or LEO relay with automatic failover.
+- Secondary: Ka/Ku or LEO relay with automatic failover.

-Service Packaging: Make It Pay
+Service Packaging: Making It Profitable

 • Enterprise/Utility Bundles: SCADA, CCTV, telemetry with SLA-backed continuity.

-• Time-to-service (first attach from “go”)
+• Time-to-service: First attach from “go”.

-• Throughput at village edge (P50/P90)
+• Throughput at village edge: P50/P90 metrics.

-• Truck rolls per 1,000 users (before/after)
+• Truck rolls per 1,000 users: Before and after implementation.

-• Service credits avoided (annualised)
+• Service credits avoided: Annualised figures.

 180-Day Rural Rollout Plan